-(r) Family planning, abortion and hysterectomy
+(s) Family planning, abortion and hysterectomy

-(1) The department shall pay the provider for sterilization only if the client is at least age 21 and has given informed consent in accordance with 42 CFR 441.257 and 42 CFR 441.258, as amended from time to time.
+(1) The department shall pay the provider for sterilization only if the client has given his or her informed consent in accordance with the requirements in 42 CFR 441.250 through 441.259, inclusive, as amended from time to time.

-(2) The department shall pay for hysterectomies and related laboratory and hospital services that are medically necessary only if the client is at least age 21 and the physician or physician's representative has obtained:
+(2) The department shall pay for hysterectomies and related laboratory and hospital services that are medically necessary and medically appropriate only if the physician or physician's representative has obtained:

-(A) A consent form that complies with 42 CFR 441.257 and 42 CFR 441.258, as amended from time to time, or
+(A) a consent form in accordance with 42 CFR 441.251 through cfr 441.259 inclusive, as amended from time to time, or time to time.

-(B) a physician's certification that complies with 42 CFR 441.255(d), as amended from time to time.
+(B) a physician's certification in accordance with 42 CFR 441.255(d), as amended from

-(3) The department shall pay the billing provider for all abortions that a physician certifies as medically necessary whether or not the woman's life would be endangered by carrying the fetus to term and whether or not the pregnancy is the result of rape or incest.
+(3) The department shall pay physicians for all abortions that a physician certifies as medically necessary and medically appropriate whether or not the woman's life would be endangered by carrying the fetus to term and whether or not the pregnancy is the result of rape or incest.
 For the purposes of abortion coverage and payment, a physician determines medical necessity.

-(4) The provider shall maintain all forms required by section 19a-116-1 of the Regulations of Connecticut State Agencies and section 19a-601 of the Connecticut General Statutes.
+(4) the provider shall maintain all forms required by section 19a-116-1 of the Regulations of Connecticut State Agencies and section 19a-601 of the Connecticut General Statutes.